 The Project Reason

 So I decided to see if I could build my own code creator for faster builds.
-When you have 15 properties is takes a lot of time, and to make sure you spell them correctly or you end up with a "Not Found" error for a property name that was misspelled.
+When you have 15 properties, it takes a lot of time, and to make sure you spell them correctly or you end up with a "Not Found" error for a property name that was misspelled.

 This project is still a work in progress.
 There are a few known Issues.

 The current version only works with the text box output.
-Still working on the ability to output for the data grid view and list box.
+I am still working on the ability to output for the data grid view and list box.

 The Building of the Program

 I first started out by looking at the WMI Code Creator wanting to keep some of the same feel of that program.

 My first version had a checked list box, but you had to click twice for every property you wanted to select.
 So I later changed that to a regular list box.
 One left click does it.

 Then I used a rich text box but you don’t get the instant right click copy ability so I changed that to a regular text box (was having to use CTL+ C to do it while testing).